-(3) to recover damages on behalf of consumers by reason of violations of this act; and

-(4) to recover reasonable expenses and investigation fees.
+- (3) to recover damages on behalf of consumers by reason of violations of this act; and - (4) to recover reasonable expenses and investigation fees.

 (b) In lieu of instigating or continuing an action or proceeding, the attorney general may accept a consent judgment with respect to any act or practice declared to be a violation of this act.
 Such a consent judgment shall provide for the discontinuance by the supplier entering the same of any act or practice declared to be a violation of this act, and it may include a stipulation for the payment by such supplier of reasonable expenses and investigation fees incurred by the attorney general.
 The consent judgment also may include a stipulation for restitution to be made by such supplier to consumers of money, property or other things received from such consumers in connection with a violation of this act and also may include a stipulation for specific performance.
 Any consent judgment entered into pursuant to this section shall not be deemed to admit the violation, unless it does so by its terms.
-Before any consent judgment entered into pursuant to this section shall be effective, it must be approved by the district court and an entry made thereof in the manner required for making an entry of judgment.
+Before any consent judgment entered into making an entry of judgment.
 Once such approval is received, any breach of the conditions of such consent judgment shall be treated as a violation of a court order, and shall be subject to all the penalties provided by law therefor.